 - 5.1.
 Under Section 28(6) and (7) of the Localism Act 2011, the Council must have in place "arrangements" under which allegations that a Member or co-opted Member of the authority or of a parish Council within the authority's area, or of a Committee or Sub-Committee of the authority, has failed to comply with that authority's Code of Conduct can be investigated and decisions made on such allegations. - 5.2.
 The Council has adopted a procedure whereby such complaints may be assessed and investigated, and any breaches of the Members code of conduct may be reported to the Standards Committee for a hearing if a local resolution is not appropriate as per the agreed resolution. - 5.3.
 On 18th March 2022 the Government's response to the review of Local Government Ethical Standards by the Committee on Standards in Public Life, recommended adopting as best practice a regular pattern of annual reporting by Standard Committees of the cases and complaints handled and would encourage this as best practice by the sector. - 5.4.
 The government does not believe that there is a requirement to prescribe to local authorities the form and content of such Standard Committee annual reports.
 This was in response to the Committee recommending that The Local Government Transparency Code should be updated to require Councils to publish annually; the number of Code of Conduct complaints they receive; what the complaints broadly relate to (e.g., bullying; conflict of interest); the outcome of those complaints, including if they are rejected as trivial or vexatious; and any sanctions applied. - 5.5.
 Appendix 1 illustrates the trends of complaints received since 2020.
-The Committee will note that in recent months, the number of live complaints has reduced significantly to 16 as of 12th April 2023. - 5.6.
+The Committee will note that in recent months, the number of live complaints has reduced significantly to 7 as of the 3rd July 2023. - 5.6.
 Appendix 1 also highlights the complaints received by type and Members will note that bullying and harassment has been the type of conduct most frequently complained about.
 Trends are useful in ensuring that the Monitoring Officer's (MO) team delivers targeted training to Members going forward. - 5.7.
-A table is attached as Appendix 2 which shows those complaints outstanding, any complaints which have been resolved since the Committee last met on 13th October 2022.
-This information was also presented to the LGA Advisory Challenge Board earlier this month.
-It is proposed at future Committees, to bring data relating to the current municipal year.
-The MO team will also keep a record of matters reported to them which are of concern from a conduct perspective but fall short of being reported as complaints.
+A table is attached as Appendix 2 which shows those complaints outstanding, any complaints which have been resolved since the Committee last met on 21st April 2022.
+Officers also keep a record of matters reported to them which are of concern from a conduct perspective but fall short of being reported as complaints.
 This is to assist with monitoring ethical standards and delivering targeted training to Members.